 - Keep your elderly and vulnerable neighbors in mind and offer to help them with groceries or errands.
 Use this note template to let them know who to call for assistance or utilize the NextDoor's new “Help Map".
 However, make sure to stay safe and thoroughly sanitize items, to reduce the chance of passing on the virus.

-- Host a pop-up concert in your front yard, put on a play with your family, or share poetry with your neighbors while maintaining a safe distance.
+- Host a pop-up concert in your front yard or share poetry with your neighbors while maintaining a safe distance.
 Leave invitations for your neighbors ahead of time so they know when the show starts!

 - Organize a neighborhood-wide front yard art show like this community or a bear/stuffed animal neighborhood safari hunt.